 Unemployment rates show a dim picture, especially in developing countries.
 The digital divide is only getting wider.
 This has resulted in young people having to try new and exciting ways of entering the job market.

 Social media has provided another avenue for unconventional ways to seek work.
-Yet more and more we’re being warned that it depends on how you can ‘package’ yourself to and for the average bidders.
+Yet more and more we’re being warned that it depends on how you can ‘package’ yourself to and for the average employer.

 Berlatsky quells a bit of the hype that has been created around personal branding.
 He writes that branding “doesn’t help people get jobs.
-But it does make us more accepting of an increasingly dehumanized job market that treats workers as products rather than people”.
+But it does make us more accepting of an increasingly dehumanised job market that treats workers as products rather than people”.

-Sounds pretty harsh, but these words do have some truth in them.
+Sounds pretty harsh!
+But these words do have some truth in them.
 Berlatsky uses Ilana Gershon’s book, Down and Out in the New Economy: How People Find (Or Don’t Find) Work Today, as a reference for research.

-From Gershon’s work Berlatsky concludes that the main advantage of a personal brand is making people feel like they have control over their working lives, in what is a hostile new job landscape.
+From Gershon’s work, Berlatsky concludes that the main advantage of a personal brand is making people feel like they have control over their working lives in what is a hostile new job landscape.

-It just doesn’t seem fair that one-of-a-kind ‘packages’ of experience are expected yet “workplaces are demanding more time and offering fewer protections and stability”.
+It doesn’t seem fair that one-of-a-kind ‘packages’ of experience are expected yet “workplaces are demanding more time and offering fewer protections and stability”.

-To be and have your own personal brand means being ‘at work’ or ‘on the job’ all the time, anywhere.
+To be and have your own personal brand means being ‘at work’ or being ‘on the job’ all the time, anywhere.
 Depending on what you’re actually ‘selling’ – of your skills, experience, relevance and influence – you have to accept that you can’t exactly do or say as you please.

 Think of Twitter and Facebook controversies, of people getting into trouble over the things they say in their personal capacity.
-There’s also Instagram and the can of worms it may open when someone is being seen to live in a way that is even slightly contradictory to what their alternative personas usually suggest.
+There’s also Instagram and the can of worms it may open when someone is being seen to live in a way that is even slightly contradictory to what their professional personas usually suggest.